Lili Elbe: Death

-Gallery of work
+Paintings

+Apart from being one of the earliest recipients of gender-affirming surgery, Elbe was also a painter, but quit once she transitioned.
+The majority of Elbe's painting focused on landscapes.
+She had many successful paintings, including Portrait de femme (1923), Parti Fra Capri (1921), View from the Garden of Versailles (1922), Costal View from France (1918), and Trianon (1920), to name a few.

 In popular culture

-The LGBT film festival MIX Copenhagen gives four "Lili" awards named after Elbe.
+The LGBTQ+ film festival MIX Copenhagen gives out four Lili Awards each year, named after Elbe.

-In 2000, David Ebershoff wrote The Danish Girl, a fictionalised account of Elbe's life.
+In 2000, David Ebershoff wrote The Danish Girl, a fictionalized account of Elbe's life.
 It was an international bestseller and translated into many languages.
-In 2015, it was made into a film, also called The Danish Girl, produced by Gail Mutrux and Neil LaBute and starring Eddie Redmayne as Elbe.
-The film was well received at the Venice Film Festival in September 2015, though it has been criticised for casting a cisgender man to play a trans woman.
-Both the novel and film omitted topics, including Gottlieb's sexuality, which is evidenced by the subjects in her erotic drawings, and the disintegration of Gottlieb and Elbe's relationship after their annulment.
+This novel provided one of the earliest fictional accounts of gender affirmation surgery, which shaped LGBTQ+ literature.
+In 2015, it was made into a film of the same name, produced by Gail Mutrux and Neil LaBute, starring Eddie Redmayne as Elbe.
+The film was well received at the Venice Film Festival in September 2015, though it has been criticised for casting a cisgender man to play a transgender woman.
+Both the novel and film omitted several topics, including Gottlieb's sexuality, which is evidenced by the subjects in her erotic drawings, and the disintegration of Gottlieb and Elbe's relationship after their annulment.

-On 28 December 2022, Google Doodle celebrated Lili Elbe’s 140th birthday.

-Tobias Picker's opera based-on Elbe's life, featuring Lucia Lucas, will be premiered in 2023 at Theater St. Gallen.
+Tobias Picker's opera Lili Elbe, featuring Lucia Lucas, premiered at Theater St. Gallen, Switzerland.
+Based on the life of Lili Elbe and the book Man into Woman: An Authentic Record of a Change of Sex, the opera premiered on 22 October 2023, and received "Best World Premiere" in the 2023 Oper!
+Awards.